UNFmontreal/toad/doc/toad/src/en/tasks/12-Hardidipy.md

 ## Expected result(s) - Quality Assessment (QA)

 - Creation of the fiber orientation distribution (fod) and number of fibers orientations (nufo)
-- PNG of the number of fibers orientations (nufo)
+- Produce an image (png) of the number of fibers orientations (nufo)

 ## References